spydx/equinor-ctf-2024/writeups/realworld/OMM API (root)/53-kilo-med-data/README.md

 # OMM API root
 *Disclaimer: We solved this challenge after the CTF had ended.
-During the ctf we got to the very last step trying to bypass the if-check.*
+During the ctf we got to the very last step trying to bypass the if-check, but ran out of time.*

 <p align="center">
     <img src="img/omm_api_root_chall.png" alt="Challenge" width="500"/>